Applied anthropology research methods: Advocacy, activist, action research

 Activist, advocacy, action research is conducted by applied anthropologists by identifying, addressing, and critiquing imbalances in the division of power within society.
 This includes economic resources, social status, material goods, and any other good desired socially or economically within a society, community, or globally.
 Advocacy research is used to increase, organize, and create a movement within a community of the less fortunate or oppressed.
 Applied anthropologists engaged in advocacy research tend to have a liberal or critical view on the situation and due to that create culturally based theories that focus on structural barriers that cause social inequalities: gender, age, sexual preference, and ethnic group identification.
 Action research is the study of factors leading up to an action or event within society.
 Activist research is when applied anthropologists collaborate with communities affected by inequality and conducts research that furthers the political agenda of these oppressed communities.

 Participatory (action) research

-Participatory action research or P.A.R. is a method where applied anthropologists work closely with a community group because they are affected by inequities in health, housing, cultural conservation, or political participation.
+Participatory action research or PAR is a method in which applied anthropologists work closely with a community group because they are affected by inequities in health, housing, cultural conservation, or political participation.
 Applied anthropologist conduct research on locally to solve local problems with local partners.
-The ultimate goal of an applied anthropologist using P.A.R. is to use the research found locally to either create programs or policies to better the locals.
+The ultimate goal of an applied anthropologist using PAR is to use the research found locally to either create programs or policies to better the locals.